Citing and Referencing

 Harvard style citing and referencing guide

-The Library has prepared a guide to using the Harvard Style:
+The Library has produced a guide to using the Harvard Style:

-- DCU Library Guide to Harvard Style of Citing & Referencing (interactive player version).
+DCU Library Guide to Harvard Style of Citing & Referencing

 Harvard is one of many citation styles.
-Even within the Harvard style there are many variations.
 This guide is the Harvard style as interpreted by DCU Library.
 If you are not sure which style you should be using, we recommend you check with your lecturer.

 Training is available to all students on How to avoid Plagiarism - using the Harvard Style.
 Details on our calendar of classes and workshops for all training.